-“A luxurious small hotel set across 2 grand Victorian villas, hued in rich, deep colours, and set in peaceful Haymarket”
+“A luxurious small hotel set across 2 grand Victorian villas, hued in rich, deep colours, in peaceful Haymarket”

-But for many people, it's the smaller details that benchmark an endearing, homey place to stay, and The Dunstane Houses have them all.
+But for many people, it's the smaller details that benchmark a romantic and endearing place to stay, and The Dunstane Houses have them all.
 Homemade shortbread and fudge, coffee machines plus good teas and wines in the 35 rooms, underfloor heating in the bathrooms, classy tweed key rings, and a poem on your pillow after the nightly turndown service.

 Information provided by The Dunstane Houses on 08/07/2020.